Archive for October, 2010

 - House size: 2,001 square feet

 - Bedrooms: 3

 - Bathrooms: 2

-- Old, modest and in need of some TLC
+- Old and definitely in need of work

 Altered exterior photo taken by us and edited thanks to our friend Photoshop.